Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Introduction

 Another promising avenue of research for change detection is multi-task learning \cite{caruana1997multitask}, where a related semantic segmentation task is trained parallel to the change detection task using a shared feature representation.
-The change detection task is commonly combined with building segmentation \cite{liu2020building, papadomanolaki2021deep, hafner2022urban, shu2022mtcnet, hafner2023semi} or land cover segmentation \cite{daudt2019multitask, zheng2022changemask, shi2023openWUSU}.
+The change detection task is typically combined with building segmentation for urban change detection \cite{liu2020building, papadomanolaki2021deep, hafner2022urban, shu2022mtcnet, hafner2023semi}.
 To that end, Siamese networks are extended with an additional decoder for the semantic segmentation task.
 The feature maps extracted by the encoder are then shared between the change decoder and the segmentation decoder.
 However, despite the attention multi-task learning has attracted in change detection, effective methods to integrate segmentation and change outputs have been largely unaddressed.
-For example, multi-task binary change detection studies consider building and change predictions independent outputs of the network \cite{liu2020building, papadomanolaki2021deep, hafner2022urban, shu2022mtcnet, hafner2023semi}.
-On the other hand, semantic change detection studies, concerned with identifying not only whether changes occurred (i.e., binary change detection) but also what types of changes occurred, apply a simple masking approach for multi-task integration \cite{daudt2019multitask, zheng2022changemask, shi2023openWUSU}.
-Specifically, land cover predictions and binary change predictions are integrated by masking land cover changes derived from the bi-temporal semantic predictions with the binary change prediction.
-Therefore, existing multi-task change detection studies do not account for inconsistencies between the segmentation and change predictions.
-Moreover, these approaches fail to exploit the complementary information produced by multi-task predictions.
+For example, most multi-task urban change detection studies consider building and change predictions independent outputs of the network \cite{liu2020building, papadomanolaki2021deep, hafner2022urban, shu2022mtcnet, hafner2023semi}.
+Therefore, these studies do not account for inconsistencies between the building segmentation and urban change predictions.
+Moreover, they fail to exploit the complementary information produced by multi-task predictions.